 Day 1: The Colosseum, Roman Forum, and the Historic Centre

 Start your first morning at the Colosseum.
 Built almost 2,000 years ago when the Roman Empire was at its height, this is one of those places that lives up to the hype.
-Standing inside and looking up at the tiers where 50,000 spectators once sat is something you feel in your bones.
+Standing inside and looking up at the tiers where 50,000 spectators once sat is a moment that actually does justify the trip.

 If your budget allows, we’d recommend taking a guided tour rather than visiting independently.
 The Colosseum is a complex site with a lot of history, and a good guide brings it to life in a way an audio guide can’t quite match.
 We recommend this Colosseum tour or this one which includes underground access.
 Both include the Roman Forum.